 If you’re unclear on why organic and grass-fed are important differentiators in your food choices consider this: a bunless double cheeseburger from McDonald’s would probably fit into your keto macros, as it has 21 grams of fat and only 3 grams of net carbs.
 But the meat is factory farmed, which means it is likely to contain antibiotics, hormones, and steroids.
 It’s also not as nutrient dense as grass-fed beef, which has a completely different fatty-acid profile than grain-fed beef.
 (Grass-fed beef contains up to five times more omega-3 fatty acids than grain fed beef and twice as much CLA as grain-fed beef; CLA, or conjugated linoleic acid, is known to be protective against cancer, obesity, and diabetes.)
 Meanwhile, the processed cheese on the burger contains added colors.
 So while you may be getting your macros, you’re getting limited nutrition and micronutrients, plus unknown food additives that may impact your overall health.

 Why Keto Sweeteners Aren’t Always Keto

 Then there’s the issue of alternative sugars.
 Many keto-friendly packaged goods rely on alternative sweeteners to enhance flavor.
-But not all keto-friendly sweeteners are created equal; some of them are known to trigger blood-glucose spikes, others contain some carbs, and everyone reacts differently to the varying low- or zero-carb sweeteners on the market.
+But not all keto-friendly sweeteners are created equal; some of them are known to trigger blood-glucose spikes (which can kick you out of ketosis and inspire you to gain weight or bloat), others contain some carbs, and everyone reacts differently to the varying low- or zero-carb sweeteners on the market.
 So while that packaged keto cookie may be within your macros, it may also kick you out of ketosis without you knowing it.